PGEHackathon/MITE/README.md

   <img src="https://github.com/PGEHackathon/mite/blob/main/pge_logo.png" alt="Alt text" width="400"/>
 </a>

-# Energy A.I.
-High School Hackathon 2025, First Annual Hackathon
+# Energy A. I. High School Hackathon 2025, First Annual Hackathon

 ## Hackathon Hosts: [Prof. Michael Pyrcz](https://twitter.com/GeostatsGuy) and [Prof. John Foster](https://twitter.com/johntfoster)

 #### Background

-We challenge the Energy A.I. hackathon teams, visiting The University of Texas at Austin, to build a data science model to predict oil production.
+We challenge the Energy A. I. hackathon teams, visiting The University of Texas at Austin, to build a data science model to predict oil production.
 This will require:

 * data analysis and evaluation of multiple data sources and a variety of features
 * training and tuning robust machine learning prediction models